Skip to content

 Welcome to Binary Ninja Sidekick.
 This document will get you up and running and show you the main features of the Sidekick plugin.
 For more detailed information, check out the User's Guide.

-Purchase a Sidekick Plan
+Purchasing a Plan

 Most features of the Sidekick plugin are powered by the Sidekick service, which requires an active plan to access.
 Click here to purchase a plan that best fits your needs.
+Once you have purchased a plan, you will receive an API key that you can use to access the Sidekick service.

 Note